betiniakarandut/static_bhp_calculator/README.md

 # _installation_

-Just like any other Python package, it can install by simply running the command below on your terminal or command prompt:
+Just like other Python packages, it can be installed by simply running the command below on your terminal or command prompt:

 * **_pip install static_bhp_calculator_**